People's Power Party (Singapore): Samuel Lee

-During the campaign period, it was found that Lee had previously been arrested for committing a rash act while driving and was handed a six-week jail term.
-The PPP said that Lee had been remorseful and taken full responsibility for his actions.
-Eventually, Lee's team lost their deposit, receiving 10.21% of the vote.
+During the campaign period for the 2025 Singaporean general election, it was found that Samuel Lee, a PPP candidate for Ang Mo Kio GRC, had previously been arrested for committing a rash act while driving.
+The PPP said that he "was remorseful and has taken full responsibility for his actions".
+Following the election, he left the PPP and became a food delivery rider.